There are many key ingredients in building a solid Waterfowl Hunting Retriever.

 Once we have established a solid pattern of work on the ground, the transition to water is easy.
 During this phase the young retriever really

 starts to turn into a "Waterfowl Dog".
-We set up true "life like" duck hunting scenarios with the focus now on continual patience while calling/
+We set up true "life like" duck hunting scenarios with the focus now on continual patience while

-shooting the first "Flyers" to the retriever.
+well as, shooting the first "Flyers" to the retriever.
 After the "out" command is given " shake" is what we say and

 shake is what they do.
-(Later in life

-most will shake on command)
+(Later in life most will shake on command)

 Copyright 2005 Dale Taylor